Dev1an/ImageExtractor/README.md

 # ImageExtractor

-A zero* dependency swift library to extract images from PDFs on macOS.
+A pure swift library to extract images from PDFs on macOS.

-*only uses macOS system libraries (Quartz) but no third party tools.
+Only uses macOS system libraries (Quartz) and no other third party dependencies.

 ## Swift usage